arkency/posts/posts/2018-01-06-process-managers-revisited.md

 - [interim streams](https://blog.scooletz.com/2016/11/21/event-sourcing-and-interim-streams/)

 How would our process manager look like with `link_to_stream` then?
-Below you'll find `EventSourcing` module with `#store` method which takes advantage of it.
+Below you'll find `store` method which takes advantage of it.

 ```ruby
 class CateringMatch